Politeia’s 2016-17 series with BPP University

 - The Effective Operation of the Courts

 - The Separation of Powers and the Independence of the Judiciary

-Contributing to the programme are lawyers, both practising and academic, politicians from across the party political spectrum, who are responsible for different areas of the justice system or have a legal background, and other specialists.
+Contributing to the programme are lawyers, both practising and academic, politicians from across the party political spectrum and other specialists.